Lifars/adfs-sprayer/README.md

 ### Real-world observations

- * If user account is disabled then enumeration might work but you won't be able to guess password! (cannot verify valid credentials via ADFS)
+ * If the user account is disabled then enumeration might work but you won't be able to guess password! (cannot verify valid credentials via ADFS)
- * If user is locked out (likely soft locked out too) then you won't be able to guess password! (cannot verify valid credentials via ADFS)
+ * If the user is locked out (likely soft locked out too) then you won't be able to guess password! (cannot verify valid credentials via ADFS)
  * During username enumeration, default user accounts such as administrator, defaultaccount, krbtgt may not always look like valid usernames based on response time.
-Still, they're there just giving response times that doesn't make sense
+Still, they're there just giving response times that don't make sense

 ## Username enumeration